 Note: The Taj Mahal is closed to visitors every Friday when it is open for prayers.

-Taking a family photo in front of the Taj Mahal will be a lifetime memory.
+Taking a family photo in front of the Taj Mahal.
 Photo credit: Markus Dressel.

 2. Meet an Elephant

 Elephants have long been revered in India and can be found in many places in India.
-But if you want an up-close-and-personal elephant experience, you can visit the Elefantastic in an elephant village near Amber Fort, Jaipur, which elephants are well-treated and kept untethered.
-Listed as one of top 10 things to do in Jaipur by TripAdvisor, Elefantastic provides wonderful chance to interact with elephant closely.
-First, you will learn the basics of elephant language spoken by the mahout, which will be very helpful to communicate with the elephants during time with them.
-You can feed and water elephants and thus learn their favorite foods and eating habits, try traditional elephant body painting with non-toxic natural colors, and then bath them.
+But if you want an up-close-and-personal elephant experience, you can visit the Elefantastic in an elephant village near Amber Fort, Jaipur, where elephants are well-treated and kept untethered.
+Listed as one of the top 10 things to do in Jaipur by TripAdvisor, Elefantastic provides a wonderful chance to interact with elephants closely.
+First, you will learn the basics of elephant language spoken by the mahout, which will be very helpful in communicating with the elephants during time with them.
+You can feed and water elephants and thus learn their favorite foods and eating habits, try traditional elephant body painting with non-toxic natural colors, and then bathe them.
 Kids will like it.

 3. Search for Tigers

-India is home to 70 percent of tigers in the world, and have 50 tiger reserves.
+India is home to 70 percent of tigers in the world and has 50 tiger reserves.
 One of the best places to spot tigers, especially Bengal tigers in their natural jungle habitat is the Ranthambore National Park in Rajasthan in northern India, 140 km southeast of Jaipur.
-The park is also home to a wide variety of fauna, including Indian leopard, nilgai, wild boar, sambar, sloth bear, rhesus macaque, mugger crocodile and chital.
-A morning or afternoon safari rides (usually lasts for about 3 hours) in the park can take you to search for the tigers and other animals.
+The park is also home to a wide variety of fauna, including Indian leopard, nilgai, wild boar, sambar, sloth bear, rhesus macaque, mugger crocodile, and chital.
+A morning or afternoon safari ride (usually lasts for about 3 hours) in the park can take you to search for the tigers and other animals.
 If you are lucky enough, you will see the tigers ambling or basking under the sun.